 Another option available under ADvantage is assisted living.
-Formally called the Assisted Living Service Option (ALSO).
-ALSO is available to all program participants.
+Formally called the Assisted Living Service Option (ALSO), ALSO is available to all program participants.

 Age and functional ability are related.
 Persons 21 years of age and over are eligible if the Social Security Administration designates them as disabled.
-Persons 65 and over do not require full disability; instead they must have a need for the level of care provided in nursing homes.
+Persons 65 and over do not require full disability; instead, they must have a need for the level of care provided in a nursing home.

 Couples interested in preserving as much of their retirement savings as possible should consult a Medicaid planning adviser.
 These experts can usually help to restructure assets and income so that couples can maximize the spousal allowances and ensure eligibility.
 Read more.

 The ADvantage Waiver is intended to help the elderly remain living at home.
 Waiver participants can be approved to receive any of the following services.
 Certain unskilled services, most relevantly personal care, are available for self-direction.

 The ADvantage Waiver is a SoonerCare program managed by the Aging Services Division of the Oklahoma Department of Human Services.
 More information on the program is available here.

 One can apply online or call the Medicaid Services Unit at 800-435-4711 for assistance with applying.